The post Yoga Sanga with Lavanga appeared first on Dallas Yoga Magazine.

 Another possible explanation is related to the relaxation induced by the slow movement and rhythmic breathing of yoga.
 “Yoga not only safely exercises the muscles, ligaments, and bones in and around the joints, but also triggers a relaxation response that can help reduce pain and improve functioning” says Sharon Kolasinski, a Rheumatologist at the University of Pennyslvania’s School of Medicine in Philadelphia.

-Yoga constitutes an active movement therapy that the participant is actively involved in doing, much like Tai Chi.
+Latest ResearchYoga constitutes an active movement therapy that the participant is actively involved in doing, much like Tai Chi.
 Other practices that doctors sometimes recommend to people with arthritis, such as massage and chiropractic therapy, are referred to as manual therapy and tend to be more passive, although they can also be helpful.
 Now a new study published in Complementary Therapies in Medicine in April of this year, found that adults with arthritis who engaged in movement therapies such as yoga, overall got more benefit and saw slightly better results than those who only used manual therapies.

 Clinical studies continue to show that a regular practice of yoga can greatly improve the quality of life of those who have been diagnosed with arthritis.
 Those who practice yoga consistently have greater energy, more elevated moods, more mobility and less pain than those who do not.
 Thus, practicing yoga on a daily basis can become an integral part of managing arthritis effectively.
 However, researchers are also noting that there can be socio-economic barriers to practicing yoga regularly.
 In their studies, researchers have also noted that the majority of those who practice yoga regularly tend to be highly educated white women.

-There is a little known Tibetan form of yoga that has existed for at least 2,500 years, as part of the Kum Nye Tibetan practices.
+Tibetan Yoga as a Viable AlternativeThere is a little known Tibetan form of yoga that has existed for at least 2,500 years, as part of the Kum Nye Tibetan practices.
 This form of yoga consists of five different movements – some of which resemble Hatha yoga stances – but which emphasize slow continuous movement, combined with rhythmic breathing.
 Because there are only five motions, this form of yoga is often referred to colloquially as just The Five Tibetans.
 Altogether it takes less than fifteen minutes to do a full set of all five exercises.

 Almost anybody can do the five Tibetan yoga exercises, and they can be done alone from the comfort of one’s own home.
 Thus, those who cannot afford to attend Hatha yoga classes, to go to a gym, or who just don’t have the time or resources, can still benefit from Tibetan yoga to help relieve their arthritis symptoms.
 Testimonies from people around the country attest that practicing Tibetan yoga every day for just fifteen minutes a day is just as effective in alleviating the symptoms of arthritis as practicing Hatha yoga for an hour several times a week is.

-For those who have the time and resources to practice Hatha yoga, study after study has shown that regular practice can be an integral part of an arthritis pain management program.
+ConclusionFor those who have the time and resources to practice Hatha yoga, study after study has shown that regular practice can be an integral part of an arthritis pain management program.
 However, Hatha yoga is not the only type of yoga that has been shown to be effective in managing arthritis pain.
 For those who cannot practice Hatha yoga regularly, there is also an ancient Tibetan form of yoga which anyone can practice from their own home daily in less than fifteen minutes a day.

 Additionally, someone who practices Hatha yoga in a class setting several times a week, cannot also benefit from practicing Tibetan yoga from their home every day.
 Both forms of yoga have been shown to be effective in managing arthritis, so practicing both can only be even more beneficial.

-“Medical Yoga Therapy” by Ina Stephens, Children 2017
+Sources:“Medical Yoga Therapy” by Ina Stephens, Children 2017

 “Yoga in Rheumatic Diseases” by Susan Bartlett et al., Curr Rehumatol Rep, Dec 2013

-José de la Torre and his wife live in Euless, along with their two beautiful daughters.
+About the AuthorJosé de la Torre and his wife live in Euless, along with their two beautiful daughters.
 When he’s not working with clients as a holistic life coach, he is teaching Qi Gong, as well as The Five Tibetans.
 To find out more about José, you can connect with him on Facebook at @BeatPeaceCoach, or online at http://www.jose-delatorre.com.
 If you would like to learn how to do The Five Tibetans for yourself and see how they can benefit you, you can take his online course at http://www.the5tibetans.com.

 The post Studies Confirm Yoga Offers Arthritis Relief appeared first on Dallas Yoga Magazine.

-Kaiut Yoga for Biomechanical Health
+]]>The post Kaiut Yoga for Biomechanical Health appeared first on Dallas Yoga Magazine.

-Christina Siepiela Yoga Journey
+]]>Christina Siepiela Yoga Journey

 Above Photo: Christina Siepiela and Francisco Kaiut